 In both classes I am teaching the value of diversity and the importance of integration.
 We value diversity because a diversity of perspectives and experiences teaches us about whole issues and problems.
 Solving our wicked problem relies on understanding their complexity and our perceptions of it.

-The interdisciplinary class studies learns to appreciate the value of disciplinary silos, but also to recognize opportunities lost because of isolated perspectives.
+The interdisciplinary class learns to appreciate the value of disciplinary silos and to recognize opportunities lost because of isolated perspectives.
 The multicultural urbanism class exposes voices of the past and an historical basis for understanding the mechanics of divisive policy, and the consequences of economic and social stratification.
 There is a clear application of interdisciplinary skills and practices that set the stage for teaching both – appreciation for diversity, a tolerance for dissonance, empathy and building trust in the perspectives we do not share.

 We are all aware of the political and social division in our country right now.
 We, in the social sciences, are acutely aware of the consequences of polarization.
 We, the highly educated population of the country, may also be responsible for it.
 It was surprising for me to find out that the most highly educated of us are also the most rigid and inflexible in terms of political and social ideology.
 According to the Pew Research Center, holding a graduate or post graduate degree indicates a high likelihood of holding consistently and “predominantly liberal positions along a range of political values.”
 Those with high school or a bachelors degree are more likely to express interest in “a mix of conservative and liberal opinions.”
 Having liberal values in and of itself is not polarizing.
 However, the question of tolerance and flexibility, and the ability to use ethical consciousness in teaching is salient.